 Sample /payments/details request to submit the device fingerprint:

-: If the authentication process has finished, you receive AuthenticationFinished.threeDS2Result.transStatus
+• resultCode: If the authentication process has finished, you receive AuthenticationFinished.

-: Indicates the result of the authentication.
-The value Y means that authentication was successful.
+• threeDS2Result.transStatus: Indicates the result of the authentication.
+The value Y means that authentication is successful.
 If you get another value, see the list of possible values to learn what it means.

 Get the 3D Secure 2 authenticated data

-You can get this data from the last API response with AuthenticationFinished resultCode
+You can get this authentication data in the response of one of the following endpoints:

 Optional: Provide additional acquirer-related data